Ana Flood, Isabelle Bergman and Lily Anderson

 But, if that was true, it would be my parents sitting alongside me; making the decisions a seventeen-year-old shouldn't even be allowed to make.

-“After analyzing a series of tests we’ve performed on your brother,” the doctor began, “it’s safe to say, your brother has contracted a case of Mortem.”
+“After analyzing a series of tests we’ve performed on your brother,” the doctor began in a monotone voice, “it’s safe to say, your brother has contracted a case of Mortem.”

-Looking utterly displeased, the doctor scoffed.
-He seemed legitimately appalled that Alfie would even consider, let alone argue, that he was incorrect.
+“Of course!” the doctor scoffed, looking utterly displeased.
+He seemed legitimately appalled that I would even consider, let alone question, that Imperium wouldn’t have a cure.

-“As it’s Imperium’s duty to provide the best quality of healthcare for its citizens, we’ve worked to formulate an ideal treatment that eliminates the disease entirely.
-Surely you’d want your brother to receive the life-saving treatment he needs,” the doctor said with a smirk as he handed an array of forms to me.
+“Obviously, as it’s Imperium’s duty to provide the best quality of healthcare for its citizens, we’ve formulated a treatment that eliminates the disease entirely.
+The only downside is that it’s just a tad expensive.
+But, surely, regardless of the price, you’d want your brother to receive the life-saving treatment he needs,” the doctor continued with a smirk as he handed me the financial form.

-“Holy crab!”
-I gasped, staring wide-eyed at the financial form.“There’s no way I can afford this.
-Is there a possibility you could offer a discount or maybe a deduction if we opted out of some of the services?”
+“Listen, there is absolutely no way I can afford this treatment.
+But, my brother needs it if he’s going to have a fighting chance at survival.
+Is there any way you could offer a discount or maybe a deduction if we opted out of some of the services?”

 My brother’s death proved to me that the government only cared for those who fit their preferred mold of rich, white, and obedient.
 Almost every aspect of my existence has been corrupted by their blatant favoritism.
 My family.
 My friends.
 My education.
 My future.